LukeShortCloud/rootpages/src/graphics/gaming.rst

       -  Enable Shader Pre-caching: No

-         -  Only disable this on devices that are not the Steam Deck.
+         -  Only disable this on devices that are not the Steam Deck running the official SteamOS.
 Valve provides pre-compiled shaders for it.
          -  The graphics driver needs to support graphics pipeline library (GPL) for faster shader compilation that does not require pre-caching.

             -  AMD = `Mesa 23.1.0 <https://lists.freedesktop.org/archives/mesa-announce/2023-May/000720.html>`__